pranavgore09/me/content/contact.md

 ShowBreadCrumbs: false
 ---

-Please write to me at pranavgore09@gmail.com
+Please write to me at pranavgore09@gmail.com and mention the word "yellow".